dhananjaylatkar/cscope_maps.nvim/README.md

       -- change cwd to where db_file is located change_cwd = false, -- "true" or "false"
     },
+    -- cstag related defaults
+    tag = {
+      enable = true, -- "true" or "false"
+      -- order of operation to run for ":Cstag" order = { "cs", "tag_picker", "tag" }, -- any combination of these 3
+    },
   },

   -- stack view defaults